opentripplanner/OpenTripPlanner/docs/Configuration.md

 Real-time data can be provided using either a pull or push system.
 In a pull configuration, the GTFS-RT consumer polls the real-time provider over HTTP.
 That is to say, OTP fetches a file from a web server every few minutes.
 In the push configuration, the consumer opens a persistent connection to the GTFS-RT provider, which then sends incremental updates immediately as they become available.
 OTP can use both approaches.
+The [OneBusAway GTFS-realtime exporter project](https://github.com/OneBusAway/onebusaway-gtfs-realtime-exporter) provides this kind of streaming, incremental updates over a websocket rather than a single large file.

 Real-time data sources are configured in `router-config.json`.
 The `updaters` section is an array of JSON objects, each of which has a `type` field and other configuration fields specific to that type.
 Common to all updater entries that